 From hand-knitted sweaters to homemade jam, the do-it-yourself craze is spreading.
 If you’re the kind who shies away from the cookie-cutter things in stores, why not expand your DIY projects into window treatments?
-Try making your own curtain rods and decorative finials using one of these ideas.
+Try these diy curtain rod finials and let us know which idea you like best!

 If you’re a fan of the great outdoors, this is a great way to bring some of it inside.
 Just find a relatively straight tree branch of the length you need and trim it.
 Sand and paint it to match your decor, or leave it natural for a more rustic look.
 Use tie-top curtains so you can adjust for any curve the branch may have.
 To add to this natural look, try small pine cones or grapevine balls as curtain rod finials.
 Just glue them to the ends of the branch to complete your rustic look.

 2. Wooden Dowels As Curtain Rods

 Simple, clean, and versatile, a wooden dowel is easy to trim to size and has almost limitless possibilities for personalization.
 Just make sure the dowel is thick enough to support your curtains, cut it to the right length, and then paint it and add finials that fit your room.
 Try gluing decorative orbs to wooden rings for more stability and a more finished look; you can get both at any craft or hobby shop.
 Glue those to the dowel for a simple one-piece rod.
 Attach your curtains, rest it on some curtain rod hangers, and enjoy.

 For a natural look with a touch of the exotic, bamboo is a strong and stylish product.
 You can find it in the garden supply section of your home improvement store.
 They come in various lengths and stains to match your room’s decor and work well with any type of window treatment.
 The neutral nature of bamboo means it won’t compete with a patterned curtain or custom window blinds.
 For finials, try small wooden doorknobs or grapevine balls to continue the natural look.